Chapter 2 - Recommendations from the World Cancer Research Fund

 2. Be physically active

-There is strong evidence that physical activity protects against a range of cancers, including breast cancer.
+There is strong evidence that physical activity protects against a range of cancers.
 Regular exercise not only helps with weight management but also supports immune function, improves digestion and gut health, and reduces inflammation.

 The WCRF recommends: Be at least moderately physically active and follow or exceed national guidelines.
 Limit sedentary habits.